 The first step in map development, these workshops acquire collective insights from the leadership team to discern and prioritize challenges to be addressed, opportunities to be captured and pathways forward.

-Facilitated by Art Stewart and Phillip Thomas, White Board Workshops:
+Facilitated by the SIP team, White Board Workshops:

 - Leverage the synergistic dynamics of a lively exchange among colleagues

 - Produce deep, substantive reflection on a focused set of critical topics and issues